Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Beyond mean-field effects and CEP CEP fluctuation induced first order phase transition

 \subsection{Exceptional Fluctuations}

-We now provide a simple argument stating that the enhancement of fluctuations in the vicinity of a \ac{CEP} renders it impossible to reach below four dimensions.
-The fluctuations either restore the full symmetry before the \ac{CEP} is reached, or the transition between statically ordered and rotating phase is fluctuation induced first order.
+We now provide a simple argument stating that the enhancement of fluctuations in the vicinity of a \ac{CEP} renders it impossible to reach below four dimensions if interactions are not taken into account.
+We will see that the fluctuations either restore the full symmetry before the \ac{CEP} is reached, or render the transition between statically ordered and rotating phase first order.
 We use the phase-amplitude decomposition~\eqref{eq:PhaseEqRep}.
 As we have seen, the phase fluctuations become critically exceptional at the transition, and the static correlation function is

 see Table~\ref{tab:linear_fluctuations}.
 The \ac{CEP} is reached as the damping $\delta\rightarrow0$.
 This implies in the Gaussian approximation

 Thus, the Gaussian correlation function $G^K_{0,ii}(\vecx=0,t=0)$ develops an infrared divergence in $d<4$ spatial dimensions in the vicinity of the \ac{CEP}, which is regularized by the damping: